Overview

 Transportation Program Goals

-Promote walking and biking: Bike lanes, pedestrian paths, and Bay Wheels bike sharing will make biking and walking around the island safe and enjoyable.
+Promoting walking and biking: Bike lanes, pedestrian paths, and Bay Wheels bike sharing will make biking and walking around the island safe and enjoyable.

-Provide high-quality transit: More Muni service, along with new AC Transit, ferry service, and an on-island shuttle will help ensure that at least 50 percent of trips to and from the island are made using sustainable modes.
+Providing high-quality transit: More Muni service, along with new AC Transit, ferry service, and an on-island shuttle will help ensure that at least 50 percent of trips to and from the island are made using sustainable modes.

-Reduce the need for car ownership and use: People who drive will pay a toll for driving on and off of the island.
+Reducing the need for car ownership and use: People who drive will pay a toll for driving on and off of the island.
 The cost of housing will not include parking, so people who own cars will pay for parking separately.
 Access to car share vehicles will make it easier to live without owning a personal vehicle on the island.

-Promote affordability: Subsidized transit passes and discounts to services like car and bike share will make transit affordable and accessible to longtime residents and people living in below market-rate housing.
+Promoting affordability: Subsidized transit passes and discounts to services like car and bike share will make transit affordable and accessible to longtime residents and people living in below market-rate housing.

-Achieve financial sustainability: The transportation program should be financially self-sustaining when 4,500 of the 8,000 housing units have been occupied.
+Achieving financial sustainability: The transportation program should be financially self-sustaining when 4,500 of the 8,000 housing units have been occupied.

 Estimated Timeline (subject to funding)